 Portia Gray never shows up in any other article, and no amount of googling has uncovered her identity.
-(A lengthy aside: was she a family member or friend, or maybe even a colleague sent by my great grandfather James, an attorney, who was used to extricating his family from perilous legal situations?
+Was she a family member or friend, or maybe even a colleague sent by my great-grandfather James, an attorney, who was used to extricating his family from perilous legal situations?
 Who knows?
-Not me.)
+Not me.

 Things, meaning legal decisions, didn’t go Hannah’s way.
 Her husband was 74 years old, a veteran of the Civil War, and well within his dotage.
 This must have weighed on her.
 When she purchased the revolver from J.H.
 Kruse’s hardware store that June, one day after being served with a writ of eviction by Barr, the man she later shot, she did so believing that Lick’s men had no right to enter her home.